 - 5 percent - "Money-making scheme involving Govt/New World Order/Illuminati"

 - 4 percent - "Money-laundering scheme involving Govt"

 Ms Ngata told Newshub she was initially shocked by some of the responses, but then they began to make sense.

 "If they genuinely believe that this is a matter of life and death for them, it kind of explains why they are reacting so extremely - which is not to justify the threats of violence, but certainly puts it in context."

 Anti-1080 activists in recent years have been ramping up their efforts.
 One group loosened the wheel nuts on DoC workers' cars, while another threatened to shoot down helicopters distributing the poison.
-In 2016 a man was jailed after threatening to poison baby formula with 1080.

 - 1080 protesters threaten to 'bring down' DoC helicopters